laynx/react_blog/index.md

 ---

-A list that includes some resources to help you learn the wonderful ReactJS library.
+A list that includes some resources and tutorials to help you learn the wonderful ReactJS library.

 ## Install React, the easy way.